yasinadiyaman/VLSI/README.md

 # VLSI
 16 bit Booth Encoded Wallace Tree Multiplier

-Explanation can be found in report
+Explanation can be found in the report.